-- Case verification - Confirmed and accurate diagnoses? - o Duplicates? - Resident within region? (truly population-based?) - Print out a graph of the yearly prevalence (see Appendix 5) is the trend gradual or a steep change?
-When does the trend appear to begin? - Has there been a change in definition or diagnosis, or diagnostic methods e.g. increasing use of prenatal or postnatal ultrasound? - Has there been a change in inclusion or exclusion criteria? - Have there been changes in how cases are reported to the register? - Is the trend found across all reporting hospitals? - Is there a similar trend for any other anomalies? - Is the trend found in isolated or multiply malformed cases? - Have there been changes in register population? - Are there any known changes in the risk factors for this anomaly? - Have any other registers experienced a similar trend for this anomaly? - For upward trends; is the prevalence in your registry at the end of the time period above the EUROCAT average? - For downward trends; is the prevalence in your registry at the end of the time period below the EUROCAT average?
+- Case verification - o Confirmed and accurate diagnoses? - o Duplicates? - o Resident within region? (truly population-based?) - Print out a graph of the yearly prevalence (see Appendix 4) is the trend gradual or a steep change?
+When does the trend appear to begin? - Has there been a change in definition or diagnosis, or diagnostic methods e.g. increasing use of prenatal or postnatal ultrasound? - Have there been changes in how cases are reported to the register? - Is the trend found across all reporting hospitals? - Is there a similar trend for any other anomalies? - Is the trend found in isolated or multiply malformed cases? - Have there been changes in register population? - Are there any known changes in the risk factors for this anomaly? - Have any other registers experienced a similar trend for this anomaly? - For upward trends; is the prevalence in your registry at the end of the time period above the EUROCAT average? - For downward trends; is the prevalence in your registry at the end of the time period below the EUROCAT average?